7th Street Active Transportation Corridor Study

 Education, License and Registration for Bicyclists

-by XXcity, 4 months ago
+by XXcity, over 1 year ago

 Since these changes are being made to accommodate and encourage bicycle travel, isn't it time to regulate this type of travel mode?
 Safety education, bicycle license fees and registration annually should be required.
 The goal is for all of us to share the road, so let's share the cost.
 Let's make sure everyone knows the rules of the roads so we can remain safe.
 Drivers also need to understand the rules for bicycles.